Understanding the True Cost of CMA Software

 Dependence on internet connectivity

-Potential security concerns with cloud-based fixes (though reputable vendors handle this)
+In fact, Potential security concerns with cloud-based fixes (though reputable vendors handle this)

 3. Usage-Based Pricing